eliona-smart-building-assistant/python-eliona-api-client2/docs/AlarmPriority.md

 # AlarmPriority

 The priority of the alarm.
-The higher this value the higher the priority.
+The lower this value the higher the priority.

 ## Properties